 19. Shop For Insurance Every Few Years

-Many people stay with the same auto and home insurance company for decades.
+Many people stay with the same auto insurance and home insurance company for decades.
 While you should receive major discounts for being so loyal, often they slowly raise your rates above the competitors.

 Every couple of years, shop around for insurance or call your current insurance company and request a loyal customer discount.